112th Fighter Squadron: Air Combat Command

 The 112th TFS did not deploy to Saudi Arabia in 1990 during Operation Desert Shield or Operation Desert Storm as the A-7Ds were considered a second-line aircraft.
 Squadron volunteers, however were deployed to CENTAF during the crisis and subsequent combat operations.

 In March 1992, the 180th adopted the USAF Objective Wing organization and became simply the 180th Fighter Group; the 112th as a Fighter Squadron.
 On 1 June of that year, Tactical Air Command was inactivated as part of the Air Force restructuring after the end of the Cold War.
 Air Combat Command (ACC) became the gaining major command for the 180th.
 Another event in 1992 was the retirement of the A-7Ds, being replaced by Block 25 F-16C/D Fighting Falcons.

 The first F-16 to arrive with the 112th FS was a two-seat model, F-16D #83-1175, which was the first F-16D to come off the production line at Fort Worth.
-It came from the 312th Tactical Fighter Training Squadron at Luke AFB, Arizona on the rare leap year date 29 February 1992.
+It came from the 312th Tactical Fighter Training Squadron at Luke Air Force Base, Arizona on the rare leap year date 29 February 1992.
 F-16s continued to arrive and the last A-7D departed on 18 May 1992.
-Many of the block 25s that came from the 363d Tactical Fighter Wing at Shaw AFB, South Carolina were Desert Storm veterans.
+Many of the block 25s that came from the 363d Tactical Fighter Wing at Shaw Air Force Base, South Carolina were Desert Storm veterans.

 The squadron didn't operate the block 25 for very long.
 Starting in very early 1994 the squadron gave up its block 25s, which it had only flown for a year, for the much more modern block 42s.
 The block 25s were sent to various units but mostly to Luke AFB, Arizona.
 A large amount of the block 42s came from Shaw AFB, South Carolina where that base was converting to the block 50.

 On 1 October 1995, in accordance with the Air Force One Base-One Wing directive, the 180th Fighter Group was expanded and changed in status to the 180th Fighter Wing.
 Under the Objective Wing organization, the 112th Fighter Squadron was assigned to the 180th Operations Group.
 Support groups to the wing were the 180th Maintenance Group, 180th Mission Support Group and the 180th Medical Group.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
-The Air Expeditionary Force (AEF) concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
+The Air Expeditionary Force concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
 Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.